+The UK GDPR also requires that 'the controller shall be responsible for, and able to demonstrate, compliance with the principles'.
+This is known as the 'Accountability Principle'
-4.1.
-New Hartley First School will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR.

-4.2.
-The school will provide comprehensive, clear and transparent privacy policies.

-4.3.
-Records of activities relating to higher risk processing will be maintained, such as the processing of activities that:

-- Are not occasional. - Could result in a risk to the rights and freedoms of individuals. - Involve the processing of special categories of data or criminal conviction and offence data.

-4.4.
-Internal records of processing activities will include the following:

-- Name and details of the organisation

-- Purpose(s) of the processing

-- Description of the categories of individuals and personal data

-- Retention schedules

-- Categories of recipients of personal data

-- Description of technical and organisational security measures

-- Details of transfers to third countries, including documentation of the transfer mechanism safeguards in place
+- 4.1.
+New Hartley First School will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the UK GDPR. - 4.2.
+The school will provide comprehensive, clear, transparent and accessible privacy policies. - 4.3.
+Records of activities relating to higher risk processing will be maintained, such as the processing of activities that: - · Are not occasional. - Could result in a risk to the rights and freedoms of individuals. - Involve the processing of special categories of data or criminal conviction and offence data. - 4.4.
+Internal records of processing activities will include the following: - Name and details of the organisation - Purpose(s) of the processing - · Description of the categories of individuals and personal data - Retention schedules - · Categories of recipients of personal data - Description of technical and organisational security measures - Details of transfers to third countries, including documentation of the transfer mechanism safeguards in place - 4.5.

-4.5.
 The school will implement measures that meet the principles of data protection by design and data protection by default, such as:

-- Data minimisation

-- Pseudonymisation

-- Transparency

-- Allowing individuals to monitor processing

-- Continuously creating and improving security features

-4.6.
-Data protection impact assessments will be used, where appropriate.
+- Data minimisation - Pseudonymisation (for definition see the ICO guidance) - Transparency - Allowing individuals to monitor processing - Continuously creating and improving security features - 4.6.
+Data protection impact assessments (DPIAs) will be implemented, where appropriate.